JinxiLuo/Predicting-Recidivate-Offenders/README.md

 # Predicting-Recidvate-Offenders

-Themes: SAS, Predicting recvidisum, Decision Trees, SVM, Random Forest, Neural Network and Ensemble Models
+Themes: SAS, Python, Feature Creation, Predicting Recvidisum, Decision Trees, SVM, Random Forest, Neural Network and Ensemble Models

-**Project Summary**
+<font size="+2">**Project Summary**</font>

 This project provides an example of the work layout that I use for my reports, which is avalible for viewing in the two pdfs attached (Part 1 and 2 of Predicting Recidvate Offenders).